Reduce Costs With An Insulated Roof

 Insulated Roofing Manufactured For Purpose

 Our insulated roof sheeting and cladding are manufactured for purpose and include:

 These insulated composite panels have fantastic thermal performance and fire rating.
 Therefore, like all steel roofing products, you enjoy a low-maintenance system.
 Cardinal’s composite panels have a straightforward lapping detail.
-The insulate composite is slightly heavier, consequently, giving extra durability that proves very popular with most cladding contractors.
+The insulated composite is slightly heavier, consequently, giving extra durability that proves very popular with most cladding contractors.
 All sheets are manufactured to length and are available in our full range of colours.
-The under sheet is a bright white steel internal liner.
+The undersheet is a bright white steel internal liner.
 Additional colours are available but may delay lead time.
-In between the two steel skins is a insulated core available in several thicknesses dependent on the U-value that is required for the building.
+In between the two steel skins is an insulated core.
+Available in several thicknesses dependent on the U-value that is required for the building.
 Composite panels can be manufactured up to 15,000mm in length or cut back to customer specifications.
 The standard thicknesses are 40mm / 60mm / 80mm / 100mm / 120mm.
 Please speak to a member of staff for lead times.

 Twin Skin / Built-Up System

 This method is typically the most cost-effective way of insulating a building as it allows you to utilise the existing panels rather than starting from new.
-To install over cladding, you will first need to batten the roof with steel or timber (this is normally 3 x 2).
+To install over-cladding, you will first need to batten the roof with steel or timber (this is normally 3 x 2).
 The battens are fixed down through the existing panels into the purlins/beams.
 Once this is completed then the insulation is laid.
 Lastly, the top sheet, which is available in a colour of your choice, is then fixed down to the battens or rails.
-This saves costs all round as you use the existing sheeting and as a result removes the cost of stripping and disposing of the used materials, which you may face with the other methods.
-Furthermore, over cladding can be used simply to improve the look of an aged building by providing a more modern and updated look and feel.
+This saves costs overall as you use the existing sheeting.
+Therefore, removing the cost of stripping and disposing of the used materials, which you may face with other methods.
+Furthermore, over-cladding can be used simply to improve the look of an aged building by providing a more modern and updated look and feel.